FHOOEAIST/sushiya/README.md

-# FSH-language-server
+# FSH language server

-The FSH-language-server is a languageserver implementation for [HL7® FHIR® Shorthand](http://hl7.org/fhir/uv/shorthand/STU1/) and implements the [language server protocol](https://microsoft.github.io/language-server-protocol/).
+The FSH language server is a language server implementation for [HL7® FHIR® Shorthand](http://hl7.org/fhir/uv/shorthand/STU1/) and implements the [language server protocol](https://microsoft.github.io/language-server-protocol/).
 It can be used with any editor, if the editor implements a client for this language server.
 The base structure leaned on the [camel-language-server](https://github.com/camel-tooling/camel-language-server/tree/master).